georg-wolflein/FarmingBot/README.md

 # FarmingBot
+__IMPORTANT: FarmingBot has migrated to [GamingBot](https://github.com/georgw777/GamingBot)!__
+After version 1.0.0.9, check out GamingBot.
+Thank you for your understanding.

 FarmingBot is a simple application that enables you to let your computer do the boring part of gaming for you.
 If you're playing a game where you can repeat quests or missions to earn gems or credits, just simply let the computer repeat it overnight and you'll be rich the next morning!